oatlog/oatlog/doc/extended_abstract/main.typ

 representation) and TIR (trie intermediate representation) stages.
 The subsequent sections discuss such optimizations.

+The backend and runtime library contain plenty of important low-level optimization details, especially around achieving fast canonicalization (also known as rebuilding).
+Currently all indexes are implemented as `hashbrown::HashMap<K, V>`.
+Note that this is not the COLT (column-oriented lazy trie) index described in @freejoin1.
+There is a trade-off between indexes that are fast to build, in particular static BTrees @algorithmica_strees, and hashmap indexes which are faster to query, and we have found that faster querying is the more important factor for most theories.

 == Multiple functional dependency and merging relations <idea_multiple_fundep_mergerel>